roshan2008web/AppPercy/README.md

 Use your text editor to edit `Android.java` & `Ios.java` and introduce some visual changes.

-Android.java: You can add an extra scroll before taking screenshots like:
+Android.java -> Add an extra scroll before taking screenshots like:

 ``` shell
 driver.executeScript("mobile: scrollGesture", params);
 ```

-Ios.java: You can update the key being sent to the textInput element.
+Ios.java -> Update the key being sent to the textInput element.

 ### Step 6